celestiaorg/nmt/README.md

 ## Related

-This implementation (currently) uses NebulousLabs' [merkletree][NebulousLabs'] implementation and was heavily inspired by the initial implementation in the celestiaorg [prototype].
+This implementation was heavily inspired by the initial implementation in the celestiaorg [prototype].

 <!--- TODO references --->
 [academic paper]: https://arxiv.org/abs/1905.09274